rherodes/geography/README.md

 # geography
-Search for an ordering of "words" given a list.
+Search for an ordering of "words" in a given list.
 An order of words will be returned only if the last character of each word matches the first character of the next.
 Otherwise no solution will be returned.